Millions of Children in Emergencies Are Denied an Education. But That Can Change.

 The consequences of so many kids missing out on school go far beyond lost geography terms and coding classes, recesses and lunch periods.

-When children are denied an education, they’re more likely to experience life-altering violence, forced labor, sex and slavery trafficking, early marriage, hunger and malnutrition, and recruitment by militias, according to the Education Cannot Wait Fund.
+When children are denied an education, they’re more likely to experience life-altering violence, forced labor, sex and slavery trafficking, early marriage, hunger and malnutrition, and recruitment by militias, according to Education Cannot Wait.

 That’s in the short-term.
 In the long-term, adults who were unable to get an education because of an emergency are more likely to live in poverty, die early, and contract disease, according to ECW.